pvzig/sfest-swift/Readme.md

 # Sfest
 ## Basic Info
-Sfest is an iOS application that shows the schedule for [Summerfest](http://www.summerfest.com) iOS using a UITableView and a SQLite database.
+Sfest is an iOS application that shows the schedule for [Summerfest](http://www.summerfest.com) using a UITableView and a SQLite database.
 ### Stage Select
 ![Stage Select](https://dl.dropboxusercontent.com/u/10569012/screenshots/sfest/stage_select.png)
 ### Daily Schedule